edwasue-cmyk/multi-agent-intelligent-warehouse/src/ui/web/README.md

-# Warehouse Operational Assistant - React Frontend
+# Multi-Agent-Intelligent-Warehouse - React Frontend

-A modern React-based web interface for the Warehouse Operational Assistant, built with Material-UI and TypeScript.
+A modern React-based web interface for the Multi-Agent-Intelligent-Warehouse, built with Material-UI and TypeScript.

 ##  Current Status - All Issues Fixed + MCP Integration Complete